Pepas: In popular culture

 The song was used by the 2021-22 Miami Heat as the team's anthem throughout the season.

-The Vancouver Whitecaps began using Pepas as their goal song during the 2022 season.
+Major League Soccer club Charlotte FC has used the song as its pre-match hype song since its inaugural season in 2022.
+Another MLS club, the Vancouver Whitecaps, began using Pepas as their goal song during the 2022 season.

-Real Madrid players celebrated their comeback victories (and eventual trophy win) on the dressing rooms by singing Pepas during the 2021–22 UEFA Champions League season.
+Real Madrid players celebrated their comeback victories (and eventual trophy win) in the dressing rooms by singing Pepas during the 2021–22 UEFA Champions League season.

+The song was also featured in the 2023 film Missing.